tycrek/degoogle/README.md

   - [Omni Notes](https://omninotes.app/) - Very feature rich, open-source, material design notes app.
 Very active development.
 Available on F-Droid.
   - [Carnet](https://github.com/PhieF/CarnetDocumentation) - I had some trouble finding info on this one.
 Looks like it has pretty seamless/painless ownCloud and NextCloud integration.
 Also available on F-Droid.
   - [Markor](https://gsantner.net/project/markor.html) - Open-source notes/to-do app for Android.
 Supports Markdown editing.
 Available on F-Droid.
 App is 100% offline, as stated on the [GitHub README](https://github.com/gsantner/markor#privacy).
+  - [Orgzly](http://orgzly.com/) Open-source and available from F-Droid.
+Notes are stored in the plain-text [Org mode](https://orgmode.org/) format.
+Supports searching, metadata, and manual sync with Dropbox or local directory, which can be synced using e.g. Syncthing.
 - Maps/Waze
   - Don't use Waze.
 It's owned by Google.
   - [Maps](https://f-droid.org/en/packages/com.github.axet.maps/) - Available from F-Droid.
 Open-source navigation app based on MAPS.ME.
 Searching for addresses doesn't always work and finding businesses can be a slight hassle, but overall one of the better apps I've used.